snz20/carnelian/readme.txt

     7) ./carnelian.py simulate [--optional-arguments] test_dir train_dir out_dir [-h]

-        Runs a full pipeline training on data in train_dir, testing on data in test_dir, and outputting everything under out_dir in the following directory structure:
+        Runs a full pipeline for performance evaluation starting from training on data in train_dir, testing on data in test_dir, and outputting fragments, model and predictions under out_dir in the following directory structure:

         1frag/
             simulated test data (drawn fragments) are saved here.